Continuing Education Activity

 - Diabetes

-- Previous surgeries
+- Previous surgeries at potential flap harvest sites

-- The extent of the defect
+- Extent of the defect

 - Patient age and skin condition

-- Defect location.[1]
+- Defect location [3]

-Technique
+Technique or Treatment

 - Healing by secondary intention